AIDELabAZ/LSMS-ISA_data_handbook/README.md

   Now run the project.do.

- 4. Download the General Household Survey, Panel 2012-2013, Wave 2 for Nigeria, 2012-2013 at https://microdata.worldbank.org/index.php/catalog/1952/get-microdata.
+ 5. Download the General Household Survey, Panel 2012-2013, Wave 2 for Nigeria, 2012-2013 at https://microdata.worldbank.org/index.php/catalog/1952/get-microdata.
 You will need to create an account with the World Bank if you do not already have one.

  The dataset file is called NGA_2012_GHSP-W2_v02_M_STATA.
 Extract the entire file of NGA_2012_GHSP-W2_v02_M_STATA and copy or move it to `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw` - the nigeria\wave_2\raw file path was created by the project.do.

- 5. Move or copy the file land-conversion.dta from the cloned repository to `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw`
+ 6. Move or copy the file land-conversion.dta from the cloned repository to `C:\Users\"username"\git\lsms-isa_data_handbook\data\nigeria\wave_2\raw`

- 6. Download and install pandoc at https://pandoc.org/installing.html.
-We use pandoc to compile the code into a word document.

 ## Compiling the guide in Microsoft Word